What can we help you with?

 This mushroom recipe comes from a fantastic recipe book called Curry by Vivek Singh.

-We would be delighted if you used our wild foraged dried morels, available in 15g packets here and currently on sale while our limited and ethically foraged stock lasts!
+We would be delighted if you used our wild foraged dried morels, available in 15g packets here!
 Once you have the long list of wonderful exotic ingredients together, the rest of the recipe is surprisingly simple and easy!

 Mildly spiced and nutty